seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Grants scarce distinction.
 Thou wilt write to Antony!

 **VENTIDIUS**
-I’ll humbly signify what in his name,
+I'll humbly signify what in his name,
 That magical word of war, we have effected;
 How, with his banners and his well-paid ranks,
-The ne’er-yet-beaten horse of Parthia
+The ne'er-yet-beaten horse of Parthia
-We have jaded out o’ the field.
+We have jaded out o' the field.

 **SILIUS**
 Where is he now?

 **VENTIDIUS**
 He purposeth to Athens: whither, with what haste
-The weight we must convey with’s will permit,
+The weight we must convey with's will permit,
 We shall appear before him.
 On there; pass along!

 *Exeunt*

 ### SCENE II.
 Rome.
-An ante-chamber in OCTAVIUS CAESAR’s house.
+An ante-chamber in OCTAVIUS CAESAR's house.

 *Enter AGRIPPA at one door, DOMITIUS ENOBARBUS at another*